 3.1.6.7 Fast Track Advancement

-If the organization has advanced to a higher tier in both of the previous two consecutive academic years and meets criteria for advancement into the next highest tier in the current year, it may, at the discretion of the commission, advance more than one tier in the following year.
+If the organization is in the lowest tier and advanced to a higher tier in three consecutive academic years and meets criteria for advancement into the next highest tier in the fourth year, it may advance two tiers that year.

-3.1.6.8 Additional Requirements for Performance Based Tiers
+3.1.6.8 Additional Requirements for Performance Tiers

-The commission may designate certain tiers, particularly tiers with relatively high maximum allocations, as performance tiers.
-To remain in a performance based tier, organizations must:
+The commission may designate certain tiers as performance tiers.
+To remain in or advance into a performance tier, organizations must:

-fulfill all of the basic requirements to remain in the current tier; and,
+fulfill all of the basic requirements to be eligible for that tier; and

-submit timely performance information about its activities as they are carried on throughout the academic year.

-To advance to a performance based tier, organizations must:

-fulfill the requirements to remain in the performance based tier; and,

-submit a tier advancement request using facilities provided by the commission.
+submit an annual performance report using facilities provided by the commission.

-The commission will consider information submitted in the annual performance report in determining whether an organization may advance into a higher tier if the higher tier is a performance based tier.
+The commission will consider information submitted in the annual performance report in determining whether an organization may remain or advance into the specified performance tier.
+If the commission determines that the group is not eligible to remain in a performance tier then the group will be placed into the highest tier that is not a performance tier.

 3.2 Special Project Request